trigat/DT_RFID_3D_PRINT/README.md

 # DT RFID 3D PRINT

-This is an STL for a case that holds the current DT community WI-FI Reader at https://github.com/benbeezy/DTcommunityWIFIreader
+This is an STL for a case that holds the current Dangerous Things community WI-FI Reader at https://github.com/benbeezy/DTcommunityWIFIreader

 The lid pushes into the end of the case for a tight seal.
 I've tested this with PCBs created by OSH Park.